 How to Make Pumpkin Sweet Rolls

 Once your dough is rolled out the rest is a piece of cake…or roll:) Just combine the pumpkin filling ingredients with a fork or spatula.
 Spread that on top of your dough.
 Tightly roll the dough into a log using the bottom long edge as a starting point.
-Using a very sharp knife, cut the rolls into 12 equal pieces.
+Using a very sharp knife or dental floss (I will explain that later), cut the rolls into 12 equal pieces.
 (If you like your rolls a little bigger, go with 8.)
 Place each roll into a greased 9×13 pan.
 Put the pan in a warm, dry place and let them rise again (about 1 hour), and then pop them in the oven for about 25 minutes.
 You are going for a golden-brown crust.
 Remove them from the oven and let them sit on the counter for about 5 minutes while you prepare the cream cheese frosting.

 How to Make the Cream Cheese Frosting